 The nutritional information has been calculated using an online recipe nutrition calculator such as Verywellfit.com and is intended for informational purposes only.
 These figures should be used as a general guideline and not be construed as a guarantee.

-The recipe was adapted from the Facebook page of Philippe Conticini.
-It was originally published on March 11, 2019.
-The recipe has been revised to include improved content and photos.
-All posted pictures are mine.
+The recipe was adapted from Philippe Conticini's Facebook page.
+It was initially published on March 11, 2019, and has been revised to include improved content and photos.

 Jeannette says